 Increasing levels of online abuse

-It seems that the additional pressures brought by the Covid-19 pandemic have aggravated “anti-GP” rhetoric in the media.
-BMA GP Committee Chair Dr Richard Vautrey has responded to a growing narrative saying it risked “fuelling a climate of spiralling abuse” that is damaging to both doctors and their patients, and accused calls from the Government for face-to-face consultations to “begin again” of being patently “wrong”.
+Additional pressures brought by the Covid-19 pandemic have aggravated “anti-GP” rhetoric in the media.
+BMA GP Committee Chair Dr Richard Vautrey has responded to a growing narrative saying it risked “fuelling a climate of spiralling abuse” that is damaging to both doctors and their patients.

 An Online Safety Bill will be laid before parliament in the 2021 to 2022 session.
 If this passes into law, online service providers will be subject to new duties to minimise abusive content on their platform and be given timescales for the removal of that content.